-As a result when you fit into one of the previous categories you are considered a Level 1 DUI Client and will be recommended 36 hours of DUI Treatment.
+As a result, when you fit into one of the previous categories, you are considered a Level 1 DUI Client and will be recommended 36 hours of DUI Treatment.
 The 36 hours of treatment consists of 16 hours of DUI Education and 20 Hours of DUI treatment.
 The 20 hours of treatment is generally acquired through group sessions.
-However, here at Arizona DUI Services we offer all 20 Hours of the DUI treatment online.
+However, here at Arizona DUI Services, we offer our 20 Hours of DUI treatment virtually.

 20 HOURS OF TREATMENT

 For the 20 hours of group sessions, we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
 There are a total of 10 videotaped sessions you will watch.
 Some sessions will have supplemental videos designed to reinforce the session focus.
 You will receive worksheets in an email, which you can use to follow along with the corresponding sessions.
 You will have 24-hour access to the 20 hours of DUI Treatment.
 Having 24-hour access to the treatment puts you in control of when and how much Treatment you complete each day.

 DIFFERENCE BETWEEN LEVEL 1 AND LEVEL 2 OFFENDERS